kmsaumcis/mcis6273_f21_datamining/README.md

 # Data Mining
 Course repository for MCIS6273 Data Mining.

-This repository contains all the files related to Homework for Fall2021.
+In this file you will find the information related to me

+Name:Anusha Reddy Ramannagari
+student id:999900982

 ## Homeworks